edm00se/awesome-board-games/readme.md

 > In the trick-taking card game The Crew: Mission Deep Sea, you and the other players work together to search for the lost continent of Mu.
 This new adventure takes your crew deep down into the abyss on a search for the fabled sunken land.
 How far you get depends entirely on how well you work together as a team.
 Card by card, trick by trick, your search party will discover the challenges that lie ahead and forge a path to Mu.
 >
-> This new version of The Crew has the same innovative co-operative trick-taking mechanism as the highly lauded original game — but with some exciting new surprises!
+> This new version of The Crew has the same innovative cooperative trick-taking mechanism as the highly lauded original game — but with some exciting new surprises!
 While communication between your crew members is severely limited by your submerged state, it is also critical to your success; finding the hidden land in the murky depths depends not only on winning tricks, but also on carefully negotiating the order in which they are won.
-If things don't go as planned, you might just be able to salvage the operation, but it will take near flawless execution and perhaps a little luck to finally reach Mu.
+If things don't go as planned, you might just be able to salvage the operation, but it will take near-flawless execution and perhaps a little luck to finally reach Mu.

 ![The Crew: Mission Deep Sea game image](https://cf.geekdo-images.com/VuBqZ1sMaDAVVHF_OEJP4g__itemrep/img/tgB3g7PECxG14yQ0FkMiMaXaOFE=/fit-in/246x300/filters:strip_icc()/pic5988903.jpg)